 If you have the habit of using a stimulant before your workouts, and you exercise in the evening, wean yourself off of them.
 If you get better sleep, you might not be so tired before your evening workout.

 Cushing’s syndrome, Addison’s disease, adrenal insufficiency, and adrenal fatigue cause abnormal cortisol rhythms and are all associated with disrupted sleep.
 Nutrition, supplementation, and the right type of exercise play roles in mitigating the negative effects of too much or too little cortisol.
 You can work your way toward a more normal cortisol rhythm, and resilience to stress, but it takes months, sometimes years.
 Patience and persistence.

 Common Sleep-Related Questions

 Whenever I talk to someone about changing their sleep habits, I’m often asked the following questions.
-Since they weren’t specifically address above, I’ll briefly cover them here.
+Since they weren’t specifically addressed above, I’ll briefly cover them here.
 Of course, you can continue the conversation in the VIGORESS (ladies) or VIGOR (gentlemen) Facebook groups.